NirmitGavate/movie-review-analysis/README.md

-# Movie Review Analyzer
+# Movie Score Analyzer

-## Overview
-The **Movie Review Analyzer** is a tool that collects and analyzes movie reviews from audiences and critics on popular review platforms such as IMDb, Metacritic, and Fandango.
-It aggregates reviews, identifies trends, and provides insights into audience and critic sentiments.
-This tool is perfect for movie enthusiasts, filmmakers, and analysts seeking a deeper understanding of how movies are perceived across various platforms.

-## Features
+### 1. Data Collection and Preprocessing
-- **Multi-Source Review Aggregation**: Collects reviews from IMDb, Metacritic, Fandango, and other popular platforms.
+- Gathered audience and critic ratings from IMDb, Metacritic, and Fandango.
-- **Sentiment Analysis**: Analyzes reviews to determine audience and critic sentiments.
-- **Trend Identification**: Highlights trends and patterns in reviews (e.g., recurring positive or negative themes).
-- **Data Visualization**: Displays insights using graphs and charts for easier understanding.
-- **Customizable Analysis**: Filter results by platform, sentiment, or other criteria.
+- Handled missing values and normalized scores for consistency.

+### 2. Trend Analysis
+- Analyzed platform-wise rating trends to identify differences in scoring patterns across various platforms.

+### 3. Insights Extraction
+- Explored reviewer preferences and platform biases by comparing ratings from different sources.

+### 4. Visualization
+- Created comparison graphs and distributions of ratings to present platform-specific scoring behaviors effectively.